University of Maiduguri

-The University of Maiduguri (UNIMAID) is a Federal higher institution located in Maiduguri, the capital city of Borno State in Northeast Nigeria.
+University of Maiduguri is a federal higher institution located in Maiduguri, the capital city of Borno State in Northeast Nigeria.

+History

 The university was created by the federal government of Nigeria in 1975, with the intention of its becoming one of the country's principal higher-education institutions.
 It enrolls about 25,000 students in its combined programs, which include a college of medicine and faculties of agriculture, arts, environmental science, Allied health science, Basic medical science, dentistry, education, engineering, law, management science, pharmacy, science, social science, and veterinary medicine.
 With the encouragement of the federal government, the university has recently been increasing its research efforts, particularly in the fields of agriculture, medicine and conflict resolution, and expanding the university press.
 The university is the major higher institution of learning in the north-eastern part of the country.
+Following the death of former President Muhammadu Buhari on 13 July 2025, the Federal Executive Councill under President Bola Ahmed Tinubu approved renaming the University to Muhammadu Buhari University of Maiduguri.

 Faculties (colleges)

-The university of Maiduguri has 12 faculties.
+Muhammadu Buhari Universityof Maiduguri has 12 faculties.

 Affiliate institutions

-The approved affiliate institutions of the University of Maiduguri, approved by the National Universities Commission (NUC) are as follows:
+The approved affiliate institutions of Muhammadu Buhari University, approved by the National Universities Commission (NUC) are as follows: